abdulwahidm/abdulwahidm/README.md

 📚 I'm currently learning advanced backend development, cloud computing, and microservices architecture.
 I am also diving into DevOps practices to better understand the end-to-end software development lifecycle.

 🎯 Goals: To become a good software engineer in the latest technologies and to contribute to open-source projects that make a difference.
 I aim to develop scalable and efficient systems that can handle real-world challenges.
-Additionally, I want to mentor and guide new developers entering the field.

 🎲 Fun fact: I once fixed a bug by accident and spent the rest of the day figuring out what I did right.
 Outside of coding, I love playing chess and believe it helps improve my strategic thinking skills.